Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Rather than a simple checklist, the build-versus-buy decision is better approached as a structured analysis of several key questions.
 Working through these questions honestly - ideally with input from people who do not have a financial stake in the outcome - leads to a more defensible decision.

-Question 1: Does a good off-the-shelf solution exist?
+1 Does a good off-the-shelf solution exist?

 This seems obvious, but it is worth asking explicitly.
 The market for business software is large and growing.
 There is a product for almost every common business function, and many specialised ones.
 Before considering bespoke development, you should be confident that there is not an established product that meets your core requirements at a reasonable cost.